2021 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 “LIBERTY” runs along the left rim in front of the president’s profile.
 Below his chin, the inscription “IN GOD WE TRUST” appears in reduced lettering.

-The date “2021” is positioned at the lower right side of the coin.
-Above the date, you’ll find the mint mark: “P” for Philadelphia, “D” for Denver, or “S” for San Francisco proof editions.
+The date “2021” sits at the lower right of the coin.
+Directly above the date, you will find the mint mark: “P” for Philadelphia, “D” for Denver, or “S” for San Francisco proof editions.

 The Reverse of the 2021 Dime